Student Housing and Residential Education (SHaRE) welcomes students to the academic year at the University of San Francisco.

 The process outlined in the University Student Conduct Code will be utilized for all allegations of misconduct by residential students.
 Students found responsible for repeated violations of the Student Conduct Code (including SHaRE policies) may be removed, either temporarily or permanently, from University-operated housing.
 Please refer to the Student Conduct Code for more information about the conduct process.

-Animals: For the health and safety of the community, animals are not permitted in University Operated Housing.
-(Note: This does not apply to service animals and fresh water fish with a 10-gallon, 1 tank per resident room limit.)
+For the health and safety of the community, animals are not permitted in University Operated Housing.
+(Note: This does not apply to service animals, assistance animals approved by the Student Disability Services Office, and fresh water fish with a 10-gallon, 1 tank per resident room limit.)

 Guests are welcome in all USF residential communities.
 Hosting guests is a privilege, not a right.
 Violations of the guest policy will result in student conduct sanctions including, but not limited to, suspension of guest privileges, probation, or removal from University housing.
 All members of the residential community share the responsibility of helping to secure their community's welfare by communicating to guests the expectations established through these regulations: